AndreaBruzz/multithread-task-scheduler/readme.md

 ---

-This project is part of the final evaluation for the Concurrent And Real Time Programmi @UNIPD
+This project is part of the final evaluation for the Concurrent And Real Time Programming @UNIPD

+---

 ## **Contributors**